-For further information please check www.wmrra.com or contact: Dave Landes Phone: (360) 535-4754
+For further information please check www.wmrra.com or contact: Name: Dave Pearce Phone: Email:contingency@wmrra.com compliance with contingency requirements.

-Email: contingency@wmrra.com

 It is the responsibility of all competitors to determine the requirements of all contingency programs.
-While WMRRA will attempt to keep all riders informed as to these requirements, WMRRA takes no responsibility for lost awards due to a rider's non-compliance with contingency requirements.
+While WMRRA will attempt to keep all riders informed as to these requirements, WMRRA takes no responsibility for lost awards due to a rider's non-

 WMRRA STRONGLY RECOMMENDS THAT YOU CONTACT THE SPONSORING COMPANY TO VERIFY DATES AND REQUIREMENTS.